SOUMYAPRITHVI/HR_Management/README.md

 ## Overview

-This script converts data from table to individual vCards (VCF format) and QR codes in png format for each person and organizes them in a user-specified folder.
+This script converts data from table(use SQLAlchemy) to individual vCards (VCF format) and QR codes in png format for each person and organizes them in a user-specified folder.

 ## Features